Shareholder Non-Executive Director (LPFA)

 Previously, Michael was a Managing Partner with PA Consulting, leading its Government and IT Consulting Groups, latterly as a Director on its International Board.
 Prior to that he was a partner at PricewaterhouseCoopers, worked at the Organisation for Economic Co-Operation and Development in Paris and held academic posts at the University of Bath, the London School of Economics, Harvard University and the Australian National University.

-Non-Executive Director and Chair of the LPP Investments Board
+Sally is also Chair of the LPP Investments Board

 Sally is an actuary with pensions and investment experience both as an adviser and a trustee.
 She combines consultancy for Avida International with a number of complementary non-executive and advisory roles.